mrclfd/euismirrorbot/README.md

 - Go to the Credentials tab and click Create Credentials -> OAuth Client ID
 - Choose Desktop and Create.
 - Use the download button to download your credentials.
-- Move that file to the root of Eunhabot, and rename it to **credentials.json**
+- Move that file to the root of mirrorbot, and rename it to **credentials.json**
 - Visit [Google API page](https://console.developers.google.com/apis/library)
 - Search for Drive and enable it if it is disabled
 - Finally, run the script to generate **token.pickle** file for Google Drive:
 ```
-pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib
+$ pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib
 python3 generate_drive_token.py
 ```
 </details>